Who's Behind the Dance of Death Artwork ?

 Sorry to kick back up an old topic, but I would like to point out that the statement supposedly made by Ms. Roxburgh in the very first post of this thread is actually erroneous.

-Goblin Art provided the masks for the Dance of Death cover, but:
+Goblin Art provided the masks for the *Dance of Death* cover, but:<ul>1.
+Ms. Roxburgh didn't know anything about David Prachett's involvement with the artwork for the cover;

 #7295, October 4, 2004 @ 08:29